[Must-see for beginners] ChatGPT wrote Terraform code

 Prompt words I tried

-The prompt input I tried this time is extremely simple.
+The prompt input I tried this time was quite simple

-I would like to build on AWS as shown below.
+I would like to build the following on AWS:

 VPC 1